-- 2.1.1 In accordance with Standing Orders and the Cabinet Office's guidance on Codes of Practice for Public Bodies (FD/DFP 03/06), the agency shall formally establish an Audit Committee, with clearly defined terms of reference and following guidance from the Audit and Risk Assurance Committee Handbook (NI) 2018 (DAO (DoF) 03/18), which will provide an independent and objective view of internal control by: - (a) overseeing Internal and External Audit services and the adequacy of management response to audit findings; - (b) reviewing financial and information systems and monitoring the integrity of the financial statements and reviewing significant financial reporting judgments; - (c) review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical), that supports the achievement of the organisation's objectives; - (d) monitoring compliance with Standing Orders and Standing Financial Instructions; - (e) reviewing schedules of losses and compensations and making recommendations to the board; - (f) reviewing schedules of debtors/creditors balances over 6 months and £5,000 old and explanations/action plans; - (g) reviewing the information prepared to support the Assurance framework process prepared on behalf of the board and advising the board accordingly; and - (h) ensuring there is an effective Counter Fraud strategy in place/operation which is in line with DoF's guide "Managing the Risk of Fraud" - 2.1.2 Where the Audit Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wishes to raise, the Chairman of the Audit Committee should raise the matter at a full meeting of the board.
+- 2.1.1 In accordance with Standing Orders and the Cabinet Office's guidance on Codes of Practice for Public Bodies (FD/DFP 03/06), the agency shall formally establish an Audit Committee, with clearly defined terms of reference and following guidance from the Audit and Risk Assurance Committee Handbook (NI) 2018 (DAO (DoF) 03/18), which will provide an independent and objective view of internal control by: - (a) overseeing Internal and External Audit services and the adequacy of management response to audit findings; - (b) reviewing financial and information systems and monitoring the integrity of the financial statements and reviewing significant financial reporting judgments; - (c) review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical), that supports the achievement of the organisation's objectives; - (d) monitoring compliance with Standing Orders and Standing Financial Instructions; - (e) reviewing schedules of losses and compensations and making recommendations to the board; - (f) reviewing the information prepared to support the Assurance framework process prepared on behalf of the board and advising the board accordingly; and - (g) ensuring there is an effective Counter Fraud strategy in place/operation which is in line with DoF's guide "Managing the Risk of Fraud". - 2.1.2 Where the Audit Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wishes to raise, the Chairman of the Audit Committee should raise the matter at a full meeting of the board.
 Exceptionally, the matter may need to be referred to the DoH (to the Director of Finance (ref.
 Para 1.2.6) in the first instance).
 All incidents of fraud must be reported consistent with DoH policy.